|

 it's sad but there is a whole lot of nothing right there.

-Tue Mar 30, 2010 1:12 pm |
+Tue Mar 30, 2010 1:12 pm

 Contributing Member

-Joined: Tue Jul 15, 2003 12:17 pm Posts: 2182
+Joined: Tue Jul 15, 2003 12:17 pm

-Re: 67 Coronet.... is it worth it?
+Post Re: 67 Coronet.... is it worth it?

-Thanks Metal and Khyron.
-Just wanted to make sure I was not walking away from an opportunity.
-Apparently I would be better off running from it.
 I noticed most of the body problems right off, didn't know about the engine bay.
 I am guessing this is a poor repaint.
 Didn't know how bad the 4 door thing hurt it... but it makes sense.
 No aftermarket for replacement parts!
 No way we're touching that!
-Thanks again!
-T

-_________________ LRRS Expert #75
+LRRS Expert #75

 Sponsored by: